gke/UAVXArm/README.md

 http://google-opensource.blogspot.com.au/2013/05/a-change-to-google-code-download-service.html

-UAVXARM32F4.hex is for brushless motors and UAVXArm32F4_DC.hex is for brushed motors typically found on micro/nano multicopters.
+UAVXARM32F4.hex is for brushless motors and UAVXArm32F4_DC.hex is for brushed motors typicall used on micro/nano multicopters.